Conclave: How does the secret election to choose the next Pope work?

 When will the Conclave begin?

-The pope’s funeral took place on Saturday, 26 April, starting nine official days of mourning called the novemdiales, which ends on May 5.
+The pope’s funeral took place on Saturday, 26 April, starting nine official days of mourning called the novemdiales, which ended on May 5.

 It is the camerlengo, a cardinal selected by the pope, who is tasked with organising the Conclave election process.